-Conflicts of interest may arise where RSM provides services other than internal audit to the organisations.
+Conflicts of interest may arise where RSM provides services other than internal audit to the Police, Fire and Crime Commissioner for North Yorkshire and the Chief Constable of North Yorkshire.
 Steps will be taken to avoid or manage transparently and openly such conflicts of interest so that there is no real or perceived threat or impairment to independence in providing the internal audit service.
 If a potential conflict arises through the provision of other services, disclosure will be reported to the Joint Independent Audit Committee.
 The nature of the disclosure will depend upon the potential impairment and it is important that our role does not appear to be compromised in reporting the matter to the Joint Independent Audit Committee.
 Equally we do not want the organisations to be deprived of wider RSM expertise and will therefore raise awareness without compromising our independence.